CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 If you did not use Sensitive Data services public key you need to decrypt the data in SD Desktop.
 Firtst make sure that you have your secret key available in the SD Desktop.
 (Import it through SD Conncect if needed.)

-Crypt4gh is available in the SD Desktop so you don't need to install it.
+Crypt4gh is available in the SD Desktop so you don't need to install it there.

 ```
 $ crypt4gh -h